1983 Formula One World Championship: Race 9: Britain

-Race 10: Germany
+Race 10: West Germany

 The next race was the German Grand Prix at the very fast Hockenheim circuit near Stuttgart, and Tambay secured Ferrari's fourth consecutive pole position.
 He lost the lead to Arnoux early on, however, and later suffered an engine failure to promote Piquet to second.
 The Brazilian inherited the lead briefly during Arnoux's pit stop, but the Frenchman could not be stopped and recorded his second victory of the year.
 A fire three laps from home prevented Piquet from picking up second, which instead went to Andrea de Cesaris, collecting some points for Alfa Romeo.
 Patrese was third, scoring his first points of the year ahead of Prost, Lauda and Watson.

 Prost extended his points lead to nine points over Piquet, but both Tambay and Arnoux were nearing.
 Ferrari also reassumed their points lead, three ahead of Renault.

 Race 11: Austria

 It was another pole for Tambay and Ferrari in Austria at the fast Österreichring circuit near Graz.
 He led until the first pit stops, when low oil pressure forced his retirement.
 This should have allowed teammate Arnoux to pick up the victory, but he was passed by Prost in the closing stages.
-Piquet finished third with Cheever fourth, Mansell sixth and Lauda rounding out the points.
+Piquet finished third with Cheever fourth, Mansell fifth and Lauda rounding out the points.
 Prost now held a 14-point lead over Piquet, 51 points to 37, with Arnoux on 34 and Tambay on 31.
 Renault went back into the lead of the Constructors' Championship, three points ahead of Ferrari.

 Race 12: Netherlands

 Piquet took his first pole of the season at the Dutch Grand Prix at the Zandvoort circuit near Amsterdam, and led until lap 41, when Prost attempted to pass him.
 The two collided, and both were out on the spot.
-This left Arnoux to take victory for Ferrari, which turned into a 1–2 when Patrese suffered a problem near the end which dropped him to an eventual 9th.
+This left Arnoux to take victory for Ferrari, which turned into a 1–2 when Patrese suffered a problem near the end which dropped him to an eventual ninth.
 John Watson was third.
 A race of high attrition allowed for an unusual top six, with Derek Warwick, Mauro Baldi and Michele Alboreto rounding out the points.
-Johansson came home 7th for the new Spirit team.
+Johansson came home seventh for the new Spirit team.
 Arnoux now moved into second in the championship, eight points behind Prost.
 Tambay and Piquet were now joint third, 14 points behind the leader.
 Ferrari's lead in the Constructors' Championship, however, was now 12 points over Renault.
 Piquet's pole ended a run of ten consecutive pole positions by French drivers.
 This race saw McLaren join the turbo ranks when Lauda debuted the new TAG V6 engine, though Watson still drove the Cosworth-powered car.